microsoft/botbuilder-dotnet/README.md

 In addition to the .NET SDK, Bot Builder supports creating bots in other popular programming languages:

-- The [v4 JavaScript SDK](https://github.com/Microsoft/botbuilder-js) has a high degree of parity with the .NET SDK and lets you build rich bots using C# for the Microsoft Bot Framework.
+- The [v4 JavaScript SDK](https://github.com/Microsoft/botbuilder-js) has a high degree of parity with the .NET SDK and lets you build rich bots using JavaScript for the Microsoft Bot Framework.
 - The [Python Connector](https://github.com/Microsoft/botbuilder-python) provides basic connectivity to the Microsoft Bot Framework and lets developers build bots using Python. **v4 SDK coming soon**.
 - The [Java Connector](https://github.com/Microsoft/botbuilder-java) provides basic connectivity to the Microsoft Bot Framework